julian0112/Insurance-ML-Regression-Models/README.md

   <li><b>BMI:</b> the body mass index</li>
   <li><b>Children:</b> number of children covered by the health insurance</li>
   <li><b>Smoker:</b> if the beneficiary is a smoker or not</li>
-  <li><b>Region:</b> the beneficiary´s residencial area: northeast, northwest, southeast, southwest</li>
+  <li><b>Region:</b> the beneficiary´s residential area: northeast, northwest, southeast, southwest</li>
   <li><b>Charges:</b> individual medical cost billed by insurance</li>
 </ol>
 <h2>Data Cleaning and Feature Engineering</h2>
-First we check the information and a snippet of the data, we can see that the columns "sex", "smoker" and "region" are of type object as see in Figure 1, so we are going to use LabelEncoder of SKLearn to change them to numerical values.<br><br>
+First, we check the information and a snippet of the data, we can see that the columns "sex", "smoker" and "region" are of type object as see in Figure 1, so we are going to use Label Encoder of Scikit-Learn to change them to numerical values.<br><br>
 <div align="center">

   ![imagen](https://github.com/user-attachments/assets/513a483a-47dc-4a04-a08e-492c5d7e1caf) <br>